KIT-ISAS/RTCF/README.md

 ### Deploying

-In the previous chapter the creation of a simple component was presented.
-Now these components need to be loaded at runtime.
+In the previous chapter, the creation of a simple component was presented.
+Now, these components need to be loaded at runtime.
 Here, The RTCF follows an approach very similar to *nodelets* from ROS, where multiple components (nodelets) are loaded into a single process.
 In contrast to nodelets, the RTCF goes further and executes all components in a single thread.
 This allows almost zero overhead and very high controller frequencies.
 The necessary resolution of dependencies arising from data exchange between components is done automatically by the RTCF as far as possible.

 The launch-file for the previous example looks like this: